No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 Because of the combed cotton and the special cushioning technology, MIRMARU Outdoor Trekking Crew Socks are the most comfortable socks on our list.
 They’re also one of the best support socks outside of medical grade compression socks.

-5 Things to Consider When Buying Socks For Work Boots
+5 Things to Consider When Choosing Socks For Work Boots

 Size and Snugness: Always see if the sock runs big or small.
 If the sock doesn’t fit you perfectly, you run the risk of discomfort.
 The sock may slip or bunch up in your boot.